Sam Burns remains AT&T tournament leader Byron Nelson

 The Spanish Rafael Cabrera recovered and made an excellent route to deliver a signed card of 66 strokes (-6) that allowed him to go back 13 positions to ninth with a cumulative of 201 (-15) and share it with five other players.

-The Spanish Jon Rahm returned to deliver a signed card of 68 (-4) that gave him an accumulated 205 strokes (-11) to go back six positions and climb to thirty-fourth place, where there are also nine other golfers.
+The Spanish Jon Rahm returned to deliver a signed card of 68 (-4) that gave him a cumulative of 205 strokes (-11) to go back six positions and climb to thirty-fourth place, where there are also nine other golfers.